 How is cannabis used?

-Cannabis may be applied in various formats depending on legal guidelines and intended use.
+Cannabis may be applied in various formats depending on industry guidelines and intended use.
 These formats include topical products or applications within industrial or scientific contexts.
-Any use must comply with applicable laws and safety regulations.
+Approaches vary based on established practices and specific application requirements.

 What are the different types of cannabis?

 The cannabis plant is typically categorised into three groups: Cannabis sativa, Cannabis indica, and Cannabis ruderalis.
-Each group may differ in growth characteristics, cannabinoid profiles, and uses in regulated settings.
+Each group may differ in growth characteristics, cannabinoid profiles, and uses in the industry.